Skip to main content

 (cba figuring this one rn, will write whenever I do)

-While the ecovent are supposed to be made for eco, it's actually possible to put a different collectable in there.
-There won't be any particle animation for those but they can be functional.
+While the ecovent are supposed to be used for eco, it's actually possible to put a different collectable in there.
+There won't be any particle animation for those but they are still functional.

 This vent will give you orbs infinitely: